quicwg/wg-materials/interim-19-10/arrangements.md

 Nearby airports include [SFO](http://flysfo.com) and [SJC](https://www.flysanjose.com).

-Generally, a car is necessary to get around Silicon Valley, although can can also use services like [Uber](https://www.uber.com), [Lyft](https://www.lyft.com) and of course [taxis](https://www.siliconvalleyyellowtaxi.com/#!).
+Generally, a car is necessary to get around Silicon Valley, although you can also use services like [Uber](https://www.uber.com), [Lyft](https://www.lyft.com) and of course [taxis](https://www.siliconvalleyyellowtaxi.com/#!).

 ## Accommodation